wangwenx190/build-scripts/README.md

    - ICU will increase the size of your application for about 40MB, if you don't need it then do not link against it, that's also what the Qt Company already did.

 Notes:
-- **If you want to compile QWebEngine, you have to changed your system locale to English(United States)** and don't forget to change it back after compiling Qt.
+- **If you want to compile QWebEngine, you have to change your system locale to English(United States)** and don't forget to change it back after compiling Qt.
 - According to Qt official wiki, **QWebEngine module cannot be compiled statically**.
 - nmake(provided by VS) is very slow, I recommend you use [jom](https://download.qt.io/official_releases/jom/jom.zip).